megapython/megapython/docs/about/contribution.md

+title: Contributing to Mega Python
+description: Its really easy to start contributing, no technical skills ?
+No problem...

 # Contributing Content

 The entire project is open source and available on Github, including this website which is using Github Pages.
 You can star, fork or even better send a pull request, all of the updates would be reviewed and merged as per the schedule.